kasterma/drlnd-navigation/Report.md

 above 13 and then never drops below it).
 Note that it confidently passes the score of 13, but relatively shortly after essentially stops learning.

 ![scores graph](images/scoreplot.png)

+The weights learned during this run are saved in the file trained_model-fully_trained.pth.

+## Future directions

+First we intend to run a set of variations:  Try the effect of train.py:EpsLinear (no effect expected), try to see how small the network can get to still solve the problem in a reasonable numer of episodes, try RMSProp in place of Adam and see the effect of the learning rate.
+Try the effects of changing parameters like tau.
+See if we get any acceleration through using a GPU (all learning so far was on the CPU), here we expect little speedup b/c the network is so small.
+We also want to still experiment with different sizes of the reply buffer.

+Finally implement the remaining methods to get [rainbow](https://arxiv.org/abs/1710.02298) running and see the speedup this delivers.